 A Parkside Club membership card is shown below.

 The second gay club in Nottingham was Mario's, on Stanford Street near what is now the Broadmarsh Centre.
-It converted from a teeny-bopper's club to a gay club in 1971/1972.
+It converted from a teeny-bopper's club (the Dungeon) to a gay club in 1971/1972.

 Though often a bit tatty around the edges, it had a good and friendly atmosphere and continued successfully for over 10 years, changing its name to Shades and then to Whispers.